 Talk about the story with your kids.
 Ask them what they like and do not like about the story.
 What do you think the moral of the story is?
 Does it tell us about any character traits that the Greeks valued?
 Do we still value those same traits today?
 Finally, ask your kids the question – If you could choose between being very good and kind or very wealthy and successful, which would you want to be?

 Print the Baucis and Philemon puppets figures onto card stock, color the pictures, cut out the circles, and attach craft sticks to the back.
 Then have your kids tell the story back to you as well as they can remember.
 They can each take a turn telling the story in their own way.

 Write down the story of Baucis and Philemon in your own words and then write what lesson(s) you think the story teaches.

 Additional Layers are extra activities you can do or tangents you can take off on.
 You will find them in the sidebars of each Layers of Learning unit.
 They are optional, so just choose what interests you.

 The idea that gods, or angels, might be travelers in disguise and therefore you should give hospitality to strangers, is not just a Greek one.
 Does your religious or cultural tradition contain stories or ideas about this?

 Look up the details about linden and oak trees.
 How old do they get?
 What do their leaves and bark look like.
 How tall do they grow?

-The Greek Poet Ovid wrote the story of Baucis and Philemon in his Metamorphosis, VIII.
+The Roman Poet Ovid wrote the story of Baucis and Philemon in his Metamorphoses, VIII.